TheHutGroup/Horizon-Public-Docs/index.md

 As the data is URLEncoded, there are length limitations.
 Any queries which result in a URL **size > 12 KBs**

 In order to mitigate this, we also allow persisted queries to be set using a POST request.
 Simply provide the extensions header (with the matching persisted query ID for your POST body) alongside the POST request.
 Using the persisted query will still be done using a GET request as per step 2 above.
+### Variables

+Since persisted queries are recognized by the hash of the query, they <u> do not </u> support inline variables.
+Please provide the variables as a separate JSON parameter, or else the persisted query will not be recognized if the value of a variable changes.

 ## Examples

 * [Example queries and mutations for common e-commerce pages and flows](examples/index.md)